nickfrosty/website_nuxt/content/articles/dev/fix-php-fatal-error-allowed-memory-size-of.md

 ![update the wp-config.php file to raise the memory limit for WordPress](/media/articles/php-errors/php_memory_limit-wordpress-wp-config-file.png)

 You need to add this one line of code into the WordPress config file.
-(I recommend adding it right after the similar line of code that sets the "WP_DEBUG" setting.)
+(I recommend adding it right after the similar line of code that sets the `WP_DEBUG` setting.)

 ```php
   define( 'WP_MEMORY_LIMIT', '256M' );
 ```

 This line of code will tell WordPress to set the PHP memory limit specifically for your WordPress website.
-After you add the new line of code, save your changes and upload the wp-config.php file back where you found it.
+After you add the new line of code, save your changes and upload the `wp-config.php` file back where you found it.

 You can learn more about the WordPress configuration file from the official WordPress website.